First passage percolation with long-range correlations and applications to random Schr\"odinger operators: Introduction

 Hence, when the variables $(t^\om_e)_{e\in{E_d}}$ are correlated, it is harder to find a criterion similar to \eqref{intro:mupositiveiid} which implies $\mu_u(x)>0.$ In fact, it is possible to find a probability $\bbP^u$ with $\bbP^u(t^\om_e=0)=0$ but $\mu_u(x)=0$ for some $x\in\bbZ^d,$ see \cite[Example~2.1]{MR1379157}.
 Under some large deviations inequality, it is still possible to find conditions under which $\mu_u(x)>0,$ see \cite[ Theorem~4.3]{MR2085613}.
 However, these conditions do not seem to capture the whole subcritical phase of $\{e\in{E_d}:\,t^\om_e=0\},$ contrary to the i.i.d.\ case \eqref{intro:mupositiveiid}, see the Remark at the end of \cite[Section~4]{MR2085613}.
 Moreover, they do not always hold for models with long-range correlations, see for instance the condition in \cite[Theorem~7.2]{MR2085613} which does not hold for the Gaussian free field.

-We are going to prove positivity of the time constant for a large class of ergodic, unbounded passage times on percolation models with long-range correlations.
+A result similar to \eqref{intro:mupositiveiid} for correlated fields has also recently been obtained in \cite{DeGa}.
+It however requires stretched-exponential decay of the correlations, which typically do not hold for the kind of models with long-range correlations we study here.
+In Theorem~\ref{The:main} below, we are going to prove positivity of the time constant for a large class of ergodic, unbounded passage times on percolation models with long-range correlations.
 Our conditions are very similar to the ones introduced in \cite{DRS14}, i.e.\ an ergodicity condition {\bf P1}, some monotonicity condition {\bf P2}, and a sufficiently strong decay of the correlations {\bf P3} and {\bf P3'}, respectively, see Section~\ref{sec:result} below for the precise definitions.
 Similar conditions on the decay of the correlations have been proved, for instance, for the discrete Gaussian free field in \cite{MR3325312}, for Ginzburg-Landau $\nabla\phi$ interface models in \cite{2016arXiv161202385R}, and for random interlacements in \cite{MR3420516}.
 These results however do not provide us directly with the exact strong decay of the correlations required in {\bf P3} or {\bf P3'}, and we adapt them in Section \ref{sec:examples} to show that all these models indeed satisfy our conditions {\bf P1}--{\bf P3} (or {\bf P3'}).
 In particular, we prove the ergodicity condition {\bf P1} for $\nabla\phi$-interface models with strictly convex potentials (see Lemma~\ref{lemma:uniquenesslimitGibbsmeasure}), whereas this condition had to be assumed in \cite{2016arXiv161202385R}.
-Finally, our results also apply under some upper ratio weak mixing condition satisfied, for instance, by the Ising model under certain conditions, see Section~\ref{sec:ratioweakmixing}.
+Finally, our results also apply under some upper ratio weak mixing condition satisfied, for instance, by the Ising model or the massive two-dimensional Gaussian free field under certain conditions, see Section~\ref{sec:ratioweakmixing}.